 Once you’re confident that you’ve achieved as many actions as possible, submit your report using the link below and reach out to the Greener Chapter team (firstname.lastname@example.org) to confirm your certification.

 Congratulations!
-Your chapter is now certified for one year.
+Your office is now certified for one year.
 We will work with you to showcase your certification with pride.

 Certified Green Chapter Program Credits

 You have the power to reduce the environmental impact of the University of Illinois Urbana-Champaign.